cavilosa/Publishing-House/README.md

 All routes use render_template method to display the information.
 For testing purposes and possible further development, most of the routes are equipped with json object return if the request is of json type.

-### Landign page
+### Landing page
 ____________________________________
-Offers to log in, if a sesssion token is available, redirects to the /callback route with the appropriate information displayed, according to the permisssions.
+Offers to log in, if a session token is available, redirects to the /callback route with the appropriate information displayed, according to the permissions.
-Also, logout button will crear session token and redirect to landign page.
+Also, logout button will clear session token and redirect to landing page.

 ### Main page
 _____________________________________
 Here the application will determine what permissions a user has: for a reader will display Books and Authors, as well as Logout and Main Page links.

-For a coordinator and an editor there will be additional links to Add New Book and Annd New Author available as well as Edit Book and Edit Author in the detailed pages.
+For a coordinator and an editor there will be additional links to Add New Book and Add New Author available as well as Edit Book and Edit Author in the detailed pages.

 And only an editor will have Delete buttons for Books and Authors displayed when followed the links to a precise book or author.